-The Awardee must submit semi-annual cumulative financial reports, summarizing expenditures during the reporting period.
+The Awardee must submit semi-annual cumulative Federal Financial Reports (FFR), summarizing expenditures during the reporting period.
 These reports will be submitted through the appropriate electronic system.
-Financial report deadlines are as follows:
+At the discretion of CNCS the FFR deadlines are as follows:

 Due Date Reporting Period Covered

 October 31 Start of Award through September 30

 April 30 October 1 - March 31